-– Youth Move @ Your Library is a new drop-in program for Thunder Bay Youth that will run at two library sites this fall.
+– Youth Move @ Your Library is a new drop-in program for Thunder Bay Youth that runs at one library site as well at at other sites across the City, including the Kinsmen Centre on James Street.
 The initiative arose out of a recognized need among community partners to create more safe, supportive, friendly spaces for youth to hang out with their peers – to share ideas, access services, plan and organize their own activities, participate in programs, and access information to make responsible decisions and wise choices.

 "This partnership is a perfect fit with the City’s Youth Strategy, which is based on the four pillars of Accessibility and Inclusiveness; Collaboration and Partnerships; Engagement and Empowerment; and Evidence-based/Best Practice," said Maryann Kleynendorst, Supervisor – Support Services / Children & Youth, Recreation & Culture Division.
 "By bringing a variety of Youth-serving partners together under one roof, these hubs will provide safe and accessible spaces where all youth can access the services and supports they need."